DPDK/dpdk/doc/guides/nics/mlx5.rst

 -----------

 - Inner RSS for VXLAN frames is not supported yet.
-- Port statistics through software counters only.
-Flow statistics are supported by hardware counters.
 - Hardware checksum RX offloads for VXLAN inner header are not supported yet.
 - Forked secondary process not supported.
 - Flow pattern without any specific vlan will match for vlan packets as well: